 Side Rebate/Rabbet Plane Pair with a Dovetail Fence

 Note: Out of stock.
 Please place your order and we will post your plane once made.
-The current wait time on this plane is approximately 2-3 weeks.
+Will be available by approximately the end of January 2021.

 These gidgee Side Rebate Planes are 225mm long x 22 mm wide x 65mm high.